 This major, offered by The Media School in the College of Arts and Sciences, provides a strong foundation in journalism as well as public relations coursework.
 The degree focuses on the principles, concepts, application of best practices, and research regarding the development and management of effective communication campaigns.

-A good starting point for the Public Relations concentration is MSCH-C 101 Media, an introductory course about media literacy.
-This class is a prerequisite to many upper-level journalism courses and is required for all Media School degrees.
+A good starting point for the Public Relations concentration is MSCH-C 101 Media, an introductory course about the role all forms of media pay in our lives today.
+A prerequisite to many upper-level journalism courses, MSCH-C 101 is required for all Media School degrees.

 Tracks and concentrations